 (MR Ch.5 ss.4.5.1, 4.5.2 and 4.5.5)

-Scheduling – Area reserves (i.e. reserves that are scheduled or resources that are pre-committed to avoid shedding load) shall be scheduled as follows:
+Area reserves (i.e. reserves that are scheduled or resources that are pre-committed to avoid shedding load) shall be scheduled as follows:

-For all system operating limits: All available resources shall be committed to avoid shedding load before a contingency.
+For all SOLs: All available resources shall be committed to avoid shedding load before a contingency.

-For IROLs and BPS parts of the system: Non-energy limited resources shall be pre-committed so that following a single-element contingency, the system can be re-prepared within 30 minutes to operate to IROL and BPS emergency contingency limits, without shedding non-dispatchable load or price responsive load.
+For IROLs: Non-energy limited resources shall be pre-committed so that following a single-element contingency, the system can be re-prepared within 30 minutes to operate to IROL emergency condition limits, without shedding non-dispatchable load or price responsive load to the extent possible.

-Additional area reserve – From time to time, the IESO may choose to carry additional area reserve beyond those required here for circumstances such as extreme weather forecasts, physical security threats, etc.
+Additional area reserve – From time to time, the IESO may choose to carry additional area reserve beyond those required here for circumstances such as extreme weather forecasts, system flexibility events (MM7.1 s.2.4.2), physical security threats, etc.

 – End of Section –